BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering: Discussion and Conclusion

-In this work, we propose CityNeRF that enables NeRF to model city-scale scenes.
-Specifically, we identify the challenges brought by the intrinsic multi-scale characteristic, where a vanilla NeRF has difficulty in accommodating different levels of detail and \coverage between scales.
-Targeting this issue, we adopt a progressive training paradigm that synchronously grows the model and training set to learn a hierarchy of scene representations from coarse to fine.
-Our approach achieves superior results on city-scale scenes compared to multiple baselines, with distant views being more complete and close views being more delicate.
-CityNeRF sets a foundation for modeling drastically larger 3D scenes in real-world, and exploits the potential of neural radiance fields to be utilized in industrial applications.
+In this work, we propose \modelname, a progressive neural radiance field, to model scenes under a drastic multi-scale setting, with large-scale variation in level of detail and linear field of view, where a NeRF/Mip-NeRF trained under normal scheme has difficulty in accommodating such extreme data change. \modelname adopts a novel progressive training paradigm that synchronously grows the model and training set to learn a hierarchy of scene representations from coarse to fine, which demonstrates superior results on various scenes compared to baselines with ensured high-quality rendering across all scales.